Kayyleigh/BarNotation/README.md

 - [ ] Very unsure about this one, but I want to look into allowing inline math in text cells too (probably much less interactive than the math cells) because you can see in the screenshots section that writing "... with parameters mu and sigma" is just kinda ugly and definitely going to be a common issue in real-world settings

 > [!NOTE]
 > This is not an exhaustive list, nor is it chronologically ordered.
-Some of these may already exist on other branches, since it includes the things I am planning to work on a few minutes after writing this sentence.
+Some of these may already exist on other branches.
+> _Roadmap last updated: **July 8, 2025**._

 ---